 50 g raisins, washed and soaked and drained (optional)

-Mix flour, salt, baking powder, soft light brown sugar and butter in cubes.
+Mix self raising flour, salt, soft light brown sugar and butter in cubes.
 Rub with fingertips until you have a mixture resembling bread crumbs.
-Add the 3/4 egg and quickly kneed the ingredients into a smooth dough.
+Add the 3/4 egg and quickly knead the ingredients into a smooth dough.
 Leave to rest in the fridge for an hour.

 Peel the apples and cut each apple into 4 equal parts and cut each part into 5 thick slices, sprinkle with lemon juice to prevent oxidation .
 Add the cinnamon and 50 grams of sugar to the apples and stir.
 Add the raisins, leave them out if you do not like them.
 Cover and set aside.